-With respect to the entertainment market, customer service is provided by the Corporation or by mandated third party service providers who already, in many cases, provide various other services for the electronic equipment in theatres.
-A warranty is offered on all home entertainment products, product sales to Original Equipment Manufacturers and on the sales of D-BOX equipment to commercial theatres.
+With respect to the entertainment market, customer service is provided by the Corporation or by third party service providers who already, in many cases, provide various other services to commercial theatres.
+A standard warranty is offered on all home entertainment products, product sales to Original Equipment Manufacturers and on the sales of D-BOX equipment to commercial theatres.

 Each commercial theatre is equipped with a D-BOX server connected to the Internet, allowing the Corporation to monitor each screening room around the world in real time, to ensure the flawless operation of the system and make the required updates.
-All anomalies are immediately reported to the Corporation's technicians, so that they can quickly correct the situation.
+All anomalies are immediately reported to the Corporation's technicians, so that they can quickly address the situation.